BackRoom-net/Backroom-net/README.md

 > Current compatibility with the program is limited to windows 7,8,8.1 and 10

 # System Requirements

+**Because program is being reworked, these do not apply right now.**

 This program will run on most modern computers (1-3 years old)